 TRUTH – 60″ x 36″, acrylic on canvas, 2012

 Today, my desire to create is stronger than ever.
-While my subject matter has changed over the years; from Hollywood murals to paintings of motorcycles, and finally to figurative art nudes over the last decade – the one thing that never changes is my passion for creating illusions of beauty on canvas.
+While my subject matter has changed over the years, from Hollywood murals to paintings of motorcycles and finally to figurative art nudes over the last decade, my passion for creating illusions of beauty has never changed.
 For me, time at the easel is always cherished.
-Talent is a gift from God and each creation a blessing.
+Talent is a gift from God, and each creation is a blessing.

 Special thanks… “Whisper for the Masses” music for the “TRUTH” video by the talented and tenacious Loophole from their album “Loophole 432” © 2012.
-Used by permission.
+They are used with permission.

 And you know what’s exciting for me?
 My whole next adventure lies before me.
 My thoughts are constantly about my next painting, or better yet, my next series of paintings — taking what I have learned from previous creations and experiences and producing something new and exciting.
 Stay tuned…